The Safest and Most Dangerous Places in Miller County, AR: Crime Maps and Statistics

 Is Miller County, AR Safe?

-The D- grade indicates that the rate of crime is much higher than that of the average US county.
-Miller County ranks in the 14th percentile for safety, meaning it is safer than 14% of counties but less safe than 86%.
-This analysis applies only to Miller County's official city boundaries.
+The D- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US county, where Miller County's combined rate is much higher than the norm.
+Miller County sits in the 14th percentile, ahead of 14% of counties and behind 86%.
+The grade covers only Miller County's official city boundaries.
 See the table below for nearby counties.

-The crime rate in Miller County is 48.88 per 1,000 residents in the typical year.
-Miller County Residents generally consider the east part of the county to be the safest.
-Your chance of being a victim of crime in Miller County varies by area - ranging from 1 in 12 in the west areas to 1 in 34 in the east.
+The overall crime rate in Miller County is 48.88 per 1,000 residents in a typical year.
+Residents generally consider the east part of the county the safest.
+Your chance of being a victim ranges from 1 in 12 in the west areas to 1 in 34 in the east.

-When looking at total crime counts (rather than per capita rates), the northwest parts of Miller County, AR see the most incidents - about 492 per year.
-In contrast, the southwest part of the county has the fewest, with approximately 26 crimes annually.
+Counting total incidents instead of per-capita rates, the northwest parts of Miller County, AR report the most crime, about 492 cases per year.
+The southwest part reports the fewest, around 26 per year.

 The Cost of Crime™ in Miller County, AR

-The total projected cost of crime in Miller County for 2025 is $36,417,313.
-This translates to approximately $851 per resident and $2,218 per household.
-On average, crime-related costs account for 3.0% of the median household income in Miller County.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Miller County for 2025 is $36,417,313, about $851 per resident and $2,218 per household.
+That equals 3.0% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 53.1%